vlav98/pay-my-buddy/README.md

 # Pay My Buddy

-This is the 6th project of
+This is the 6th project of Openclassrooms's Java Developper Training Path.

 Summary
 -------